 —Murray N. Rothbard, April 7, 1967

-S. E. Parker was not only one of the greatest voices for philosophical individualism in the 20th Century, but he was one of the great archivists as well.
+S. E. Parker was not only one of the greatest voices for philosophical individualism and egoism in the 20th Century, but he was one of the great archivists as well.
 His journals were dedicated to discovering and expounding his own ideas and their intellectual history while networking with individualists young and old across the globe.

 In 2018, Kevin I. Slaughter, editor-in-chief of the Union of Egoists, flew to London to take possession of Sidney E. Parker’s extant papers for research and archival purposes.
 Much of it will be published online.
 SidParker.com is the archive for writings of Sidney E. Parker authorized by his estate.
 To reprint anything from this site please see the contact page.